NicoStraube/11.ISys-Textadventure/README.md

 How to play the game:

 - First you need to download the latest version, found on the right under 'Releases'.
-- Then you need to open zip - the folder 'assets' **needs** to be in the same directory as the .exe!
+- Then you need to open the zip - the folder 'assets' **needs** to be in the same directory as the .exe!
 - At least you just need to open the .exe.
 Maybe your antivirus wants to block this but you can trust the application, there is no malicious code.

 <hr>